Paul Tulane

-After the Haitian Revolution (1791), Louis Tulane went into exile in 1792 to Sherry Valley—near Princeton, New Jersey—and took American nationality in 1793.
-In 1799, he bought a 500-acre farm from Peter Anthony Malou (1753 – 1827), a patriot and priest who was exiled from Belgium.
-This farm remained in the family until 1847, and was sold circa 1870.
-The house built by Louis Tulane was destroyed.

-During his life, Louis Tulane returned several times to France.
-On June 5, 1835, while traveling from Le Havre to New York on the ship Albany, he was designated as: age 65, merchant, United States.

-Pierre Tulasne (1742, Rillé – 1811, Cuon, near Baugé) was a refractory priest of the Baugé parish, and was deported to Spain by French revolutionaries.
-Upon his later arrival to Princeton, he registered the birth of his eldest son Louis Stephen Tulane (August 4, 1795, Princeton – October 2, 1871, Wetumpka, Alabama) in the parish of (Old) St Joseph's Church in Philadelphia, the only authorized Catholic parish in the 13 American Colonies (which were predominantly Anglican).
-General de Rochambeau and the Marquis de La Fayette came to pray there in 1782, during American independence.
-Since the distance between Philadelphia and Sherry Valley was likely too great to attend services, Louis Tulane would have adopted Presbyterianism.

-Following the death of their father Gatien in 1783, the two brothers divided their inheritance before a notary in Château-du-Loir (Indre et Loire, France) on February 25, 1815.
-Their uncle, Gatien Pierre Urbain, bought his brother Louis his share of land and farms in Rillé (named "La Valinière farm", still in the family) for 5,925 Francs at the time.

 Early life

-Paul Tulane was the son of Louis Tulasne (deformed to "Tulane").
-Paul was baptized in Rillé by his uncle, Pierre Tulasne, and was a devout Catholic during his life.
+Paul Tulane was the son of Louis Tulasne (deformed to "Tulane"), a French merchant based in the colony of Saint-Domingue who emigrated to the Cherry Valley, New Jersey following the Haitian Revolution.
+The Tulasne family occupied prominent legal and mercantile positions in France and its colonies before the French Revolution.
+Louis was baptized in Rillé by his uncle, Pierre Tulasne, and was a devout Catholic throughout his life.

 Paul Tulane was educated in private schools, including Somerville Academy in New Jersey, until the age of fifteen.
 He then worked briefly in a store in Princeton.
-From 1818, he spent three years traveling the southern United States with his older brother Louis Stephen Tulane and his first cousin Paul Tulasne-Jaminière (1795, Rillé – 1830, Tours), a lawyer and son of notary Gatien Pierre Urbain Tulasne-Jaminière.
+From 1818, he spent three years traveling the southern United States with his older brother Louis Stephen Tulane and his first cousin Paul Tulasne-Jaminière (1795, Rillé – 1830, Tours), a lawyer.

 In 1840, Tulane and his father visited Rillé and the commercial ports of France.
 On observing the decadence of the foreign trade ports of Nantes and Bordeaux (his father had left Bordeaux in 1790) due to slave revolts in the West Indies, he was convinced that a similar fate would befall New Orleans in the event of emancipation in the United States.

 It was from his two tours that Tulane developed a keen interest in the economic, cultural, social, and educational development of New Orleans, and ended up devoting his fortune to it, which was already $250,000 in 1840.